prisma/prisma1/docs/04-Reference/01-Service-Definition/04-Templates.md

 ---
 alias: zeiv8phail
-description: Graphcool templates allow to easily add functionality to your project.
+description: Graphcool templates allow to easily add functionality to your service.
 ---

 # Templates